The Frogs (band): 2001-2012

 After Damian Strigens exited the band in 1998, past bassists such as Brian Hill and Jay Tiller returned for some appearances, while some new bassists began performing with the band, including Josh Silverman, David Geschke, and John W. Busher.
 Australian Ben Lee made a special guest appearance on bass in New York City on September 28, 2001.

 In 2004, R.T.
 Rybak, mayor of Minneapolis, crowd-surfed at a Frogs concert at First Avenue, a popular nightclub in the Twin Cities, fulfilling a promise made earlier in the summer when the club temporarily closed due to financial difficulties.

 The group played a 25th anniversary concert at the Cactus Club in Milwaukee in 2005.
 Jimmy Flemion opened the show by singing "Now You Know You're Black" from Racially Yours.
 One attendee noted, "[I]t was a successful fiasco once again...Jimmy is really cute when he wears the bear hat as part of his costume."

-Some more recent appearances: on November 13, 2007, Jimmy Flemion performed with the Smashing Pumpkins at The Backyard in Austin, TX.
-The Frogs also opened for the Pumpkins on December 7, 2008, in Chicago.
+On November 13, 2007, Jimmy performed with the Smashing Pumpkins at The Backyard in Austin, TX.
+The Frogs would later open for the Pumpkins on December 7, 2008, in Chicago.

 In 2009, the Frogs were part of the lineup for UK 2009 Weekend Two, curated by The Breeders, of the All Tomorrow's Parties music festival.
 The band was chosen by Animal Collective to perform the album It's Only Right & Natural in its entirety at the All Tomorrow's Parties festival in May 2011.

-In December, 2011, two new studio albums were announced via Jimmy's Twitter account.
-Tentative titles are Count Yer Blessingsz and Squirrel Bunny Jupiter Deluxe, and set to be released in 2012, digitally.
+In December 2011, two new studio albums were announced via Jimmy's Twitter account, entitled Count Yer Blessingz and Squirrel Bunny Juniper Deluxe.
 The albums were released on iTunes and Spotify on July 5, 2012.

 On July 7, 2012, Dennis went missing at Wind Lake in Racine, Wisconsin.
 His body was recovered from the water on the evening of July 10.
+His death was ruled an accidental drowning.

 2013-present

+In the wake of Dennis Flemion's death, Eddie Vedder wrote "Future Days", which was released in 2013 on the Pearl Jam album, Lightning Bolt.
+Jimmy announced on the band's Facebook page that the band would continue despite Dennis' passing.
 On July 7, 2017, Jimmy played a tribute show to Dennis at the Barracuda in Austin, Texas.
 A final album was announced plus talks of a potential documentary.

-For its 30th anniversary, It’s Only Right and Natural was reissued on End Of All Music (originally on Homestead Records).
-The vinyl reissue features remixed and remastered audio of the original album (the original album was accidentally pressed in mono when released in 1989) and comes housed in a gatefold sleeve with newly added artwork (plus track-by-track liner notes and intro by Jimmy.
+For its 30th anniversary in 2019, It’s Only Right and Natural was reissued on End Of All Music.
+The vinyl reissue features remixed and remastered audio of the original album (the original album was accidentally pressed in mono when released in 1989) and comes housed in a gatefold sleeve with newly added artwork (plus track-by-track liner notes and intro by Jimmy).

-In November 2019, The Frogs announced a short tour consisting of Jimmy Flemion on guitar and Evan Dando (of the Lemonheads) on drums.
+In November 2019, the Frogs announced a short tour consisting of Jimmy Flemion on guitar and Evan Dando (of the Lemonheads) on drums.